fluiddyn/transonic/data_tests/package_for_test_meson/README.md

 Since we cannot use a relative path in build-system.requires, we need to manually install the build dependencies and install with `--no-build-isolation`.

-We can also do something simple:
+We can also do something simpler:

 ```
 cd src/package_for_test_meson/